 Where to buy Macodes Petola?

-Although it was difficult to get hold of a Macodes petola plant even a few years back, with the rise in tissue culture practices, the plant is becoming more widely available.
+Although it was difficult to get hold of a Macodes petola plant even a few years back, just as lemon button fern, with the rise in tissue culture practices, the plant is becoming more widely available.
 If you have decided that you wish to add this plant to your nursery and want a Macodes petola to buy, a simple Google search will land you on the right sites.
 You can find the Macodes petola for sale on numerous sites including even Amazon.